Stirling, New Jersey: History

 Stirling was settled in 1740.
 A manufacturing and residential community was developed in the area of the railroad in the decades after the Civil War.

 It was named by Fred Simpson Winston, who purchased about 500 acre of land in the area for development.
 He named the area after William Alexander, Lord Stirling, an American Revolutionary War general who had owned 1000 acre of land lying on both sides of the Passaic River.

 The Assyrian National School Association was established in Stirling in 1899 by Assyrian immigrants from Diyarbakır, Turkey.

 Geography

 Stirling is in southeastern Morris County and occupies the central portion of Long Hill Township.
 It is bordered to the east by Gillette and to the west by Millington.
 The Passaic River forms the southern boundary of the community as well as the Somerset County line.

 According to the U.S. Census Bureau, the Stirling CDP has a total area of 2.35 sqmi, of which 0.02 sqmi, or 0.64%, are water.

 The Stirling train station is located along the Gladstone Branch of the New Jersey Transit Morristown Line.

 Demographics

-Stirling was first listed as a census designated place in the 2020 U.S. census.
+Stirling was listed as an unincorporated community in the 1950 U.S. census and the 1960 U.S. census.
+It did not appear in subsequent censuses until it was again named a CDP in the 2020 U.S. census.